 OSHA limits benzene exposure in the air to one part per million (ppm).
 That equals one ounce of benzene for every 350,000 cubic feet of air.
 Three hundred fifty thousand cubic feet is about the size of four Olympic swimming pools.

 The level can go up to 5 ppm for no more than 15 minutes.
 Employers must provide protective equipment like respirators for people working around higher levels.

 But a 2004 study suggested newer levels may still be too high for safety.
 That study examined Chinese shoe-factory workers.
 Their exposure was less than the U.S. benzene exposure limit.
-International researchers found the workers exhibited signs of increased leukemia risk.
-The study appeared in Science.
+International researchers found that the workers exhibited signs of increased leukemia risk.
+The study appeared in a journal called Science.